GaoDeBuChou/Chinese_Chess_Flipping/README.md

 The followings are allowed in each turn:
 1. Making a flip: A two-digit number is required for input.
 The first digit indicates which row the piece is in, and the second indicates which column the piece is in.
 The piece must have reverse side facing up.
-2. Making a move (killing a piece): Two two-digit numbers are required for input.
+2. Making a move (killing an enemy piece): Two two-digit numbers are required for input.
 The two digits of the first number indicate the row and the column of the piece to move.
 The piece must have front side facing up and belong to the player making the move.
 The two digits of the second number indicate the row and the column of the target of the piece.
 Such move (killing) must conform to the rules.
 If there is no input for the second number, then the player can reselect the piece to move.
 3. Making a surrender request: Input `RS` (only allowed after 10 turns), and input `Y` to confirm; otherwise the game continues.
 4. Making a draw request: Input `TH`.
 Then, the opponent inputs `Y` to agree; otherwise, the draw request is rejected and the game continues.

 Each time after making a flip or move (killing), the chessboard will be refreshed on the console.
 An empty space indicates there is no piece at that grid.
-A 〇 indicates the piece at that grid has reverse side facing up.
+A "〇" indicates the piece at that grid has reverse side facing up.

 When a player has all pieces killed or makes a surrender request, or two players both agree to draw, the game is over and the program terminates automatically.

+### Future Plans of This Project:
++ More features available: auto losing judgement if one continuously chases an enemy piece; auto draw judgement if same states appear repeatedly...
++ Using __Expected-Minimax Algorithm__ to design an AI for human-machine competition.
++ AI assisted game, i.e. the program itself does not store information about the chessboard, which instead is inputted according to the real game outside, and the AI makes reasonable decisons for the outside game.